 The cash on cash return is calculated in the following way:

 However, because pre-tax cash flow is used in the calculation, an investor should be aware of the tax treatment of his investment.
 If the cash on cash return is low, high taxes may erase any potential investment returns.

-After one year, the annual rental revenue of the company is $120,000.
+After one year, the annual rental revenue from the property is $120,000.
 In addition, mortgage payments, including the principal repayment and the interest payments, are $30,000.

 First, to calculate the cash on cash return, we need to determine the annual cash flow from the investment.
 The annual cash flow of ABC Development in the first year is: